KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 the unraveling of form,
 the collapse of coherence.

-It arises where unity is lost,
+It arises where coherence is lost,
 where integration is abandoned,
 where motion collapses inward,
 and structure folds upon itself.